10 min read

 4. Recognition and celebration are fuel.
 They help individuals and teams recognize that they’re accomplishing things and that their contributions matter.
 Recognition needs to be specific and happen in real time.

 Bringing all of this together is what leaders do and how they create value.
-It’s how they create extraordinary organizations.
+It’s how they create connected organizations.
 If you’ve got any questions on this article, or leadership in general, please feel free to reach out.